Virtual Vocations

 FLSA and Remote Workers

 Many employers offer flexible schedules along with remote work options.
 The problem is that telecommuters can log hours at their leisure, and employers may perceive their remote workers to be available round the clock.
 Therefore, to avoid any FLSA issues, employers must be careful to cap weekly hours and establish and enforce hours and overtime rules.
+Likewise, remote workers need to track their time diligently and have evidence ready to prove that they needed to work over their allotted hours and are, therefore, entitled to overtime pay.

 2. Family and Medical Leave Act (FMLA)